seandstewart/bardly/pending/romances/pericles/11-player.md

 The rough and woeful music that we have,
 Cause it to sound, beseech you.
 The viol once more: how thou stirr'st, thou block!
-The music there!-I pray you, give her air.
+The music there!--I pray you, give her air.
 Gentlemen.
 This queen will live: nature awakes; a warmth
 Breathes out of her: she hath not been entranced